Culture

 Sherwood News

 “Transformers” changed Hollywood’s relationship with the toy industry for good, having grossed ~$5.3 billion across just seven films.
-Not long after, Lego, the world’s biggest toymaker, soon developed a string of its own blockbusters.
+Not long after, Lego, the world’s biggest toymaker, developed a string of its own blockbusters.

-But the “Barbie” movie brought IP-adapted media to a new level in 2023, having taken ~$1.4 billion around the world — making it the highest-grossing movie based on a real-life toy ever made, as well as the 18th-highest-grossing movie of all time, per Box Office Mojo figures.
+But the “Barbie” movie brought IP-adapted media to a new level in 2023, having taken ~$1.4 billion around the world — making it the best-selling movie based on a real-life toy ever made, as well as the 18th-highest-grossing movie of all time, per Box Office Mojo figures.

 Mattel Barbie sales boost chart